-1 (g) Except with respect to registration on Smith Doxey class, not permit the practice of 2 sampling for certification at interior warehouses; 3 4 (h) Recommend that strict standards for bale conditions be maintained and enforced; 5 6 (i) Maintain the delivery of certificated stocks via electronic warehouse receipts; 7 8 (j) Recommend that all certificated stocks show the state or area of growth; 9 10 (k) Recommend that any changes in the rules, terms, procedures, or trading practices not be 11 instituted without prior approval of the cotton committee; 12 13 (l) Support ICE's implementation of a discount for certificated bales with GPT 25.0-25.9 as 14 determined by AMS quoted differences; 15 16 (m)Close ICE Markets one (1) minute before and open five (5) minutes after USDA Supply 17 and Demand and Production reports are released; and 18 19 (n) Evaluate base grade and premium and discounts.
+1 (g) Except with respect to registration on Smith Doxey class, not permit the practice of 2 sampling for certification at interior warehouses; 3 4 (h) Recommend strict standards for bale conditions be maintained and enforced; 5 6 (i) Maintain the delivery of certificated stocks via electronic warehouse receipts; 7 8 (j) Recommend all certificated stocks show the state or area of growth; 9 10 (k) Recommend any changes in the rules, terms, procedures, or trading practices not be 11 instituted without prior approval of the cotton committee; 12 13 (l) Support ICE's implementation of a discount for certificated bales with grams per tex 25.0- 14 25.9 as determined by U.S. Department of Agriculture-Agricultural Marketing Service 15 quoted differences; 16 17 (m)Close ICE Markets one (1) minute before and open five (5) minutes after USDA's Supply 18 and Demand and Production reports are released; and 19 20 (n) Evaluate base grade and premium and discounts.